mtetkosk/terrarium/README.md

 - Too many requests - wait a moment and retry
 - Consider upgrading your OpenAI plan

+**Model not found errors**:
+- Verify the model name exists in your OpenAI account
+- Check that you have access to the model (some models require special access)

 ### Logging Issues

 If logs aren't appearing: